mika-archived/Unity-Fantasma/README.md

 - `new` keyword in nested class, methods and others.
 - `virtual` keyword in override methods and properties.
 - `unsafe` keyword in class, methods and others.

+Examples of missing information on Reflection:

+- `base` keyword in constructor.
+  - So, Fantasma will generate a `protected internal` default constructor for all classes.

 ## License